Live game

 The live game screen is your sideline companion.
-It shows the current field layout, a countdown clock, suggested rotations, and a scoreboard — all in one view.
+It shows the current lineup laid out on the playing area, a countdown clock, suggested rotations (when applicable), and a scoreboard, all in one view.
 Here's how to use it.

 Before the game: the lineup picker

 After marking availability, you're taken to the lineup picker.
-The app auto-suggests a starting lineup based on each player's cumulative zone minutes from previous games this season.
+The app auto-suggests a starting lineup based on each player's cumulative position minutes from previous games this season.

-2. Tap any two players to swap them — even between zones or to and from the bench.
+2. Tap any two players to swap them — even between positions or to and from the bench.

 3. When you're happy, tap Start Q1.

-The lineup picker showing players arranged across zones with a Start Q1 button
+The lineup picker showing players arranged across positions with a Start Q1 button

 Review and adjust the auto-suggested starting lineup before tapping Start Q1.